GHSVS-de/mod_countghsvs/README.md

 # MOD_COUNTGHSVS.
 Joomla site module.

 ## DE
 Joomla-Frontend-Modul.
 Zählt Zahlen aufwärts von einem Startwert bis zu einem Endwert.
 Beginnt mit dem Zählen, wenn in den Seitenbereich gescrollt wird, in dem das Modul positioniert ist.
 Verwendet JQuery JavaScript.
-Verwendet JQuery-JavaScript.
 Für mich nutzloses, Ressourcen-fressendes Webseiten-Kokolores, aber mancher Kunde will so was.

 ## EN
 Joomla frontend module.
 Counts numbers up from a start value to an end value.
 Starts counting when scrolling into the page area where the module is positioned.
 Uses JQuery JavaScript.
 For me, useless, resource-guzzling website rubbish, but some customers want something like this.